tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 and both sides have to survive and agree.

-This design moves some of that information into invariants of the stored chunk itself:
+This design moves some of that information into the shape of the stored chunk itself:

 ```text
 coarse size band